Frequently Asked Questions - Teddy Bear Repairs

 Borderline - decided on an individual basis!

 Removing/replacing plastic safety components such as lock-in eyes, jointing and noses, as by their very nature, these were intended to be difficult and often impossible to remove, to prevent them being swallowed by children.
 Even when it is possible, please be aware that it will most likely be a time-consuming and therefore expensive process, causing extra damage which may need more work and the bear will almost always have to be dismantled in order to access safety components.
-Additionally, bears that have these components tend to be the more recent mass-produced ones, so you may wish to weigh up whether you really feel the cost is worthwhile.
+Additionally, bears that have these components tend to be the more recent mass-produced ones with a lower monetary value, so you may wish to weigh up whether you really feel the cost is worthwhile.
 But please feel free to ask.

 Not a problem.
-All that would be asked is the bear's return postage (whatever you paid) and he would be sent back to you immediately, no questions asked.
+All that would be asked is the bear's return postage and he would be sent back to you immediately, no questions asked.

 No, unfortunately not.
 Restoration costing cannot be based on a bear's value.
 Regardless of an individual bear's age, monetary value & collectability, restoration still involves the same amount of work and often even more on bears with modern 'safety' components that are difficult to repair.
 It's a very personal thing and only you can determine whether restoration is viable for you.

-Yes, almost certainly - even when it looks hopeless!
+Usually, and even when it looks hopeless!
 To see what can be done, take a look at Gallery One and Gallery Two.
 (Many of these bears were victims of dog attacks and arguments with washing machines!)
+However, there are times when we feel that nothing can be done, so in such cases we sadly have to say no.

-Yes - here's a link but please note that it is a guide only; not a definitive price list.
+Yes - here's a link but please note that it is a guide to the most common repairs only; not a definitive price list.
 A firm price can only be given on sight of the bear.